On this page:

 The answer of course is yes, we can do it, and very well.

 In 1987 I wrote a small set of 7-digit decimal floating-point functions in 6502 assembly for a product at work.
 What a lot of clock cycles it took!
 A couple of years later I was introduced to fixed-point and scaled-integer math, how you typically use 16-bit cells (sometimes with 32-bit intermediate results) on 8-bit computers, and scale the needed range of numbers to what the cells can handle.
 At first I was skeptical; but eventually I came to prefer it (in systems with no floating-point coprocessor).
 I wrote the software for some automated test equipment without floating-point.
 There will always be a place for floating-point, especially with calculators where the applicable ranges cannot be anticipated; but I have mostly quit using floating-point for data acquisition and control for everything up to and including the fast Fourier transform (FFT) for spectrum analysis.
 Digital signal processing is frequently done without floating-point.

-But if the reason to use fixed-point and scaled-integer math is to gain performance, what if we go further and make large look-up tables for the functions that would otherwise require a lot of calculations to get?
+But if the reason to use fixed-point and scaled-integer math is to gain performance, what if we go further and use large look-up tables for the functions that would otherwise require a lot of calculations to get?
 Some functions can be done surprisingly accurately by interpolating from a smallish table; but the interpolation requires multiplications and divisions too.
 Memory today is large enough and cheap enough to have lots of tables of 128KB each (64K cells of two bytes each), so the 16-bit input number times two (which can be done without a real multiplication) gives the index value into a table of 16-bit answers.
 (A few of the tables I have included are 64KB and 256KB.)
 With big look-up tables, we can get greater speed and get all 16 bits correct, with no interpolating, and no error from using less-than-perfect algorithms to calculate the functions with limited precision.
 In some cases, the look-up can be nearly a thousand times as fast as calculating the function, even much, much faster than CORDIC which is a successive-approximation method.

 It's like having a fixed-point/scaled-integer math coprocessor!